Hunter Dobbins

-Hunter Dobbins (born August 30, 1999) is an American professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Hunter Dobbins (born August 30, 1999) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
+He has previously played in MLB for the Boston Red Sox.

 Career

+Boston Red Sox

 Dobbins attended Rudder High School in Bryan, Texas, and Texas Tech University, where he played college baseball for the Texas Tech Red Raiders.
 He missed his entire junior season in 2021 after undergoing Tommy John surgery.
 He was selected by the Boston Red Sox in the eighth round of the 2021 Major League Baseball draft.

 Dobbins split the 2024 season between the Double-A Portland Sea Dogs and Triple-A Worcester Red Sox, compiling an 8–5 record and 3.08 earned run average (ERA) with 120 strikeouts across 125 2/3 innings pitched.
 Following the season, the Red Sox added Dobbins to their 40-man roster to protect him from the Rule 5 draft.

 Dobbins was optioned to Triple-A Worcester to begin the 2025 season.
 The Red Sox recalled Dobbins on April 6 to serve as the team's 27th player during a doubleheader against the St. Louis Cardinals.
 He made his major-league debut that evening, as the Red Sox's starting pitcher, and earned the win.
 After the game, he was returned to Triple-A. Dobbins had another one day return to the big league club in April, before being called up as a regular on May 2.
 With injuries to the Red Sox' pitching staff, Dobbins was pressed into service as a starter.
 During a game on July 11 against the Tampa Bay Rays, Dobbins tore his right ACL when he stepped on first base after fielding a ground ball hit by Chandler Simpson, ending his season.

+St. Louis Cardinals

+On December 21, 2025, Dobbins was traded to the St. Louis Cardinals alongside prospects Yhoiker Fajardo and Blake Aita in exchange for Willson Contreras.
+He made 11 appearances (including eight starts) for St. Louis during the 2026 campaign, compiling a 3–3 record and 3.67 ERA with 52 strikeouts and one save across 54 innings of work.
+On September 2, 2026, Dobbins underwent season–ending surgery to repair the ulnar collateral ligament and flexor tendon in his right elbow.